Need to report an MUI?

 MUI or Major Unusual Incidents:

 A Major Unusual Incident (MUI) is any alleged, suspected or actual incident that adversely affect the health, safety or welfare of an individual with a disability supported by Summit DD.
 Staff at Summit DD take the initial report, ensure immediate actions are in place, investigate the incident, and ensure that a prevention plan is in place.
-Any alleged incident of criminal nature is turned over to law enforcement for investigation.
+For incidents of an alleged criminal nature, Summit DD works with law enforcement.
 Summit DD has law enforcement from the Summit County Sheriff’s office at our offices to ensure coordination between our investigations.
 MUIs can be reported to Summit DD by staff, individuals with disabilities, families, providers or the general public a variety of ways, including the afterhours MUI reporting number.

 - Providers, find a complete list of MUI classifications and definitions

 For more information regarding compliance visit the compliance review protocol page on DODD’s site.

 QARN, or Quality Assessment Registered Nurse:

 Under the guidelines of Ohio Revised Code, Summit DD conducts quality assessment reviews of all activities related to administering prescribed medications, performing health-related activities, or performing tube feedings by private providers caring for individuals with specific medical needs.
 This oversight helps to ensure that best practices are followed during these health-related activities and individuals’ safety is the top priority.
 Quality assessment reviews must be conducted at least once every three years, or as needed.

 Continued Coordination of Services and Monitoring